 What is a Virtual Assistant?
 Know When You’re Ready to Hire

 What is a Virtual Assistant?
 Know When You’re Ready to Hire

-Could you use a little help in your business?
+Could you use a little help from a virtual assistant in your business?

 We all reach a point where doing the “doing” is not the best use of our time anymore.
 It’s time to hire someone, but who is it that you really need onboard?
 A virtual assistant can be a great option.
 But you must know your own true needs, whether that matches up with their skills, and be ready to hire them.